tanho63/pc-setup/README.md

 - docker-desktop - running the containers!
 - wsl2 - Windows Subsystem for Linux 2 - allows Linux based docker to run on windows!

-~~I'll need to download and install RStudio separately because I want the latest preview version (all them rainbow bracketses!) but you can also install RStudio via Chocolatey if you prefer the stable version.~~
+~~I'll need to download and install RStudio separately because I want the latest preview version (all them rainbow bracketses!) but you can also install RStudio via Chocolatey if you prefer the stable version.~~ now install RS via choco, features I wanted (rainbow parens, memory tracking, command palette etc) are now on the public release

 ## Install Firefox Addons

-- BitWarden - the password manager I've already been using
+- ~~LastPass~~ BitWarden, my password manager of choice
 - uBlock Origin - adblock!
 - Checker Plus for Gmail - an addon that helps me with Gmail

-## Install RStudio

-~~I like the [preview version](https://rstudio.com/products/rstudio/download/preview/) which has nicer/better features.~~

 ## Install R packages